Preserving Your Workers’ Compensation Claim

 Determine the Reasons for Your Denial

-You need to discover exactly what the reason was that your workers’ compensation claim was denied.
+In a Workers Compensation Denial situation, you need to discover exactly what the reason was that your workers’ compensation claim was denied.
 The denial letter you receive will most likely contain that information.
 If not, you can contact the workers’ compensation insurer to find out.

 Here are some common reasons a claim may be denied: